alan-turing-institute/rrp-selfassessment/introduction.md

 > "Modellers must not be permitted to project more certainty than their models deserve; and politicians must not be allowed to offload accountability to models of their choosing."

 In addition to the transparent reporting *reflect-list* (based on the TRIPOD checklist {cite}`collins2015`) presented in this guide, interested readers also find a recent piece by Michael Blastland and colleagues, tited '[Five Rules for Evidence Communication](https://www.nature.com/articles/d41586-020-03189-1)' a useful guide. {cite}`blastland2020`

+## Accessibility Statement

+We would like to make this guidance accessible for as many people as possible.
+Therefore, you can:

+    - zoom in up to 300% without the text spilling off the screen
+    - navigate most of the website using just a keyboard
+    - use a screen reader or translation tool on most of the content

+For keyboard navigation, {kbd}Up Arrow and {kbd}Down Arrowkeys can be used to scroll up and down on the current page. {kbd}Left Arrow and {kbd}Right Arrow keys can be used to move forwards and backwards through the pages of the book.
+Tabbed content (including code example) can be focused using the {kbd}Tab key. {kbd}Left Arrow and {kbd}Right Arrow keys are then used to focus the required tab option, where {kbd}Enter can be used to select that option and display the associated content.

+## How to Contribute

+This book is a living document and work-in-progress.

+We have plans to update, improve, and revise it.
+Therefore, if you want to contribute or have any feedback, we would encourage you to get in touch: cburr@turing.ac.uk